 Ankh was commonly painted along with two other signs – the Was and the Djed.
 Their trinity represented the concept of “all life, power, and stability.”

 Because of its superficial resemblance to a Christian cross, Ankh is also known as “the Egyptian cross” in the west, we could debate if its characterization as “a cross” is correct.
 Ankh is also viewed as a key – “a key of life.”

 The horizontal and the vertical bar of the Ankh are thought to symbolize the feminine and masculine energy, respectively.
 The loop is considered to be the rising sun, as the sun was one of the main focuses of Ancient Egyptian spirituality.

 Over the years, Ankh’s use spread across several cultures.
 Coptic Christians adapted the original Ankh into their cross symbol called crux ansata.

 In broader Western culture, the Ankh has been popular since the 1960s and has been incorporated into Neopagan religions.
 It is depicted in the goth subculture and sometimes as the symbol of African cultural identity.

 As an amulet or a charm, the Ankh represents immortality and is supposed to bring good fortune.

 Origin: Native American, Indo-European

-Strong or dangerous animals had been used as protection symbols across various cultures.
+Strong or dangerous animals had been used as protection & strength symbols across various cultures.
 And indeed, bears are among the most powerful land animals on Earth.